 The city has evolved so much in the past few decades.
 The population density has increased as people from different parts of Nepal come to Kathmandu for good education and career.
-The growth in number of restaurants, companies, educational institutions, hospitals, shops, clubs, and many more has increased exponentially.
+The growth in the number of restaurants, companies, educational institutions, hospitals, shops, clubs, and many more has increased exponentially.

 The present mayor of Kathmandu city is Balendra Shah, who won the independent candidacy in 2022.
 He is a qualified structural engineer and also a hip-hop artist from Nepal.
 Similarly, a young enthusiast Sunita Dangol became the Deputy mayor of Kathmandu Valley and won the title of the Miss Newa pageant in 2011.

 Nepal Telecom (NTC) and Ncell are two popular network service providers in Kathmandu.
 Several internet service providers are offering excellent service in Kathmandu, such as WorldLink, Vianet, Subisu, and many more.